Cryptonaut77/poker-ledger-backend/README.md

 ### Starting a Game
 The app automatically creates a game session when you first open it.
 All transactions, dealer downs, and expenses are tied to the active game.

+**Starting a new game:**
+1. Navigate to the Dashboard tab
+2. Tap "Manage" button
+3. Tap "Start New Game"
+4. Select your preferred currency from the list
+5. New game starts with your chosen currency - all amounts will be formatted accordingly

 ### Tracking Players
 1. Navigate to the Players tab
 2. Tap the green "+" button to add a buy-in